 CallRail’s dynamic number insertion feature helps you quickly integrate call tracking in your website.
-Each tracking number you create can be assigned a source (like Google AdWords, Bing Organic, Yelp, Facebook, etc.) and the correct tracking number will display when a user reaches your website via one of those sources.
+Each tracking number you create can be assigned a source (like Google Ads, Bing Organic, Yelp, Facebook, etc.) and the correct tracking number will display when a user reaches your website via one of those sources.

 Use this article to learn how to: